“When they arrived in Bethlehem the whole town was soon buzzing: ‘Is this really our Naomi? And after all this time!’

 We can be so empty, but that doesn’t have to be the end of the story.
 If Jesus says, “I have come that they may have life and have it to the full” (John 10:10), well, he’s not just talking about the few who make it through life unscathed.
 He’s talking about us all.

-Ruth returned with Naomi to her hometown of Bethlehem at the time of the barley harvest— a time when the land was full again.
+Ruth returned with Naomi to Bethlehem at the time of the barley harvest— a time when the land was full again.
 They had left at a time of emptiness, during a famine, and so happened to come back when it returned to fullness.
 Landowners would leave the grain the harvesters had missed, for the poor, the alien, the widow and the fatherless to gather.
 And that’s how Ruth ended up picking grain from the field of Boaz.
-That’s how Boaz learned about Ruth and how Naomi discovered hope again.
+And that’s how Boaz learned about Ruth and how Naomi discovered hope again.

 “Naomi said to her daughter-in-law, ‘Why, God bless that man!
 God hasn’t quite walked out on us after all!
 He still loves us, in bad times as well as good!’”
-(Ruth 2:20) That’s the moment she realized that she didn’t have to be known as Bitter, that her story didn’t have to end in heartache.
+(Ruth 2:20) That’s the moment she realized she didn’t have to be known as Bitter and her story didn’t have to end in heartache.

 Don’t ever believe that God will leave you for empty.
 He is a God of restoration and redemption.
 He will not walk out on you.

 Jesus looks at your life and He has compassion for you.
 He longs to take you in His arms and heal your heart.
 Without Him, we are so broken.
 But He whispers words of joy to our weary souls.
 He can take what brings us the most pain and sorrow and transform it into something beautiful.
 He redeems us.
 He wraps us up in His love and suddenly we see His pain for a broken world.